Four States, One Month: The April 2026 Plug-In Solar Wave | PlugInSolarUS

 The renter equity argument is resonating.
 Approximately 44 million US households rent.
 Traditional rooftop solar requires landlord approval, roof access, and a long-term lease commitment — effectively excluding renters from the clean energy transition.
 Plug-in solar changes that calculus.
 Every state bill in this wave explicitly applies to renters, not just homeowners.

 Utah's 2025 law provided a template.
-Utah's SB 69 passed unanimously in both chambers in 2025, giving other state legislatures a proven legislative model to adapt.
+Utah's HB 340 passed unanimously in both chambers in 2025, giving other state legislatures a proven legislative model to adapt.
 The two-tier installation structure in Maine's LD 1730 closely mirrors Utah's approach, and Maryland and Colorado bills draw from the same framework.

 What This Means for Industry

 For companies operating in the plug-in solar space — manufacturers, distributors, installers, and retail energy providers — April 2026 represents the beginning of a defined regulatory market.
 Utah has been in effect since March 2025.
 Maine takes effect in July 2026.
-Maryland in October 2026.
-Colorado and Virginia in January 2027.
+Maryland took effect immediately upon signing (May 12, 2026).
+Virginia takes effect July 1, 2026.
+Colorado takes effect January 1, 2027.

 The companies positioning now — building distribution networks, training installation teams, and establishing utility relationships in these states — will have a significant first-mover advantage before the category reaches mainstream consumer awareness.
 For a deeper analysis of the B2B opportunity, see our industry opportunity whitepaper.